Build Your Skills Toolbox

 - Engaging stakeholders in productive discussions.

 League staff are available to answer your questions, share examples from cities around the state, and give you updates on legislation that affects city operations.
-Here are some key contacts for you:
+Here is a key resource:

 Open Meeting Laws or Conducting a Meeting Virtually